 It’s good to ask the obvious questions such as What is Business Technology?
 That’s because we all make assumptions, and by digging deeper we get the insights we all need.
-Sometimes when we challenge our assumptions, we get breakthroughs.
-No promises, but I hope you’ll find this helpful.

 Why assume it’s Digital?

 What’s key is the link between business technology and change.
 If you can deliver more, faster, at less cost, or at higher quality, that changes your competitive position.
 In some cases that can change an entire industry, for example digital and film photography.

 We’ve seen how digital technology has shaken up both business and the world in general.
 In the past forty years, we’ve built competitive positions on information technology.
 Because of the impact of digital, and the fact it’s constantly evolving, we tend to link it with business technology.